rlhatcher/career-sliders/content/about/info/managers.md

 ## As part of a formal performance management framework

-Oftentimes, annual performance reviews centre around performance goals - i.e. the **what** an individual achieves.
-But we all know there is more to being a high performer than purely **what** an individual achieves and that, actually, **how** an individual achieves their goals and approaches their day-to-day activities can be just as important.
+Annual performance reviews often centre around performance goals - i.e. the **what** an individual achieves.
+But we all know there is more to being a high performer than that. **How** an individual achieves their goals and approaches their day-to-day activities can be just as important.

-Sometimes the **how** also forms part of the performance review process, but it can be challenging for managers to understand how to assess individuals in a transparent, fair and consistent fashion.
+Sometimes the **how** also forms part of the performance review process, but it can be challenging for managers to assess individuals in a transparent, fair and consistent fashion.
 This is where Career Sliders can help.

-Regardless of whether performance reviews at your organisation include assessing **how** an individual goes about achieving their goals or not, if you don't already have a framework in place for doing so, Career Sliders can be used to help you frame conversations over the year relating to the **how** and also used as part of a formal performance review.
+Whether or not performance reviews at your organisation include assessing **how** an individual goes about achieving their goals or not, you need a framework.
+Career Sliders can be used to help you frame conversations over the year relating to the **how** over the course of the year and as part of a formal performance review.

 ## To deliver difficult feedback

 Having difficult feedback conversations with your team members is one of the hardest aspects of being a manager.
-It's a tough but necessary evil if you care about the growth and development of your team and the individuals within it.
-Having these conversations unstructured is even harder and here's where Career Sliders can come in handy.
+It's a tough but necessary evil if you care about the growth and development of your team and the people within it.
+Having these conversations without a structure is even harder and here's where Career Sliders can come in handy.

-You can use the Career Sliders - any number of them, or just one - to help team members visualise and understand where they are at currently and where you expect them to be.
+You can use the Career Sliders - any number of them, or just one - to help team members visualise and understand where they're at and where you expect them to be.

 *Check out [this blog post](../../../post/delivering-difficult-feedback) for more thoughts on how to deliver difficult feedback well.*